acntech-archive/ads-cms/README.md

 cd ads-cms
 npm install
 bower install
+grunt server
+Note that the CMS solution needs the API to be running in order to fully function.
+See [https://github.com/acntech/ads-api](https://github.com/acntech/ads-api)
 ```

 You should be able to see the ADS CMS by open a web browser and go to [http://localhost:5000/](http://localhost:5000/)